Most business owners wonder if they should allocate a marketing budget to Google Ads, Facebook ads, or both and why.

 Google Ads allows advertisers to show their ads to users actively searching for a product/service.
 You can also target customers in the market and actively considering buying a service or product like yours (in-market audiences).

 Google Ads offers various campaigns that help align businesses to reach their appropriate goals and campaign types.
 Here are some examples:

 Facebook: Advantages & Insights

 Due to the information shared by its users on the platform, advertisers can target particular audiences based on their interests and the way they interact online.
-Facebook also allows advertisers to upload their customer data and create lookalike audiences to target new customers based on their current/previous customers.
+In addition, Facebook allows advertisers to upload their customer data to create mock audiences.
+This feature helps them to target new customers based on their current/previous customers.

-Due to how specific of an audience an advertiser can target on Facebook, companies can still advertise on this platform without breaking the bank.
+Facebook allows advertisers to target specific audiences.
+Because of this, companies can still advertise on this platform without breaking the bank.
 The size of their budget needed to obtain their goals will depend on the scope of the campaign.

-In conclusion, Facebook Ads allows new customers to find you by displaying your ads based on their specific interests and how they interact online.
+Facebook Ads allows customers to find you by displaying your ads based on their interests and how they interact online.
 Google Ads allow you to find new customers based on their active searches for the type of service/product your company offers.

 I recommend assigning a portion of your marketing budget to Facebook and Google in terms of general strategy.
-We live in a world where consumers use various devices (desktop, mobile, tablet) and platforms (Google Ads, Microsoft Advertising, Facebook, Instagram, LinkedIn, Pinterest) before making a purchase.
+We live in a world where consumers use various devices (desktop, mobile, tablet) and platforms (Google Ads, Microsoft Advertising, Facebook, Instagram, LinkedIn, Pinterest) before purchasing.

 The few cases where I recommend a larger focus on Google Ads is when your company offers a B2B (Business-to-Business) product/service instead of B2C (Business-to-Consumer.)
 The chances of a business executive acquiring a product/service while scrolling through their personal social media account are slim.